nodejs/node/doc/api/fs.md

   * `exists` {boolean}

 Test whether or not the given path exists by checking with the file system.
-Then call the `callback` argument with either true or false.
-Example:
+Then call the `callback` argument with either true or false:

 ```js
 fs.exists('/etc/passwd', (exists) => {